-Other warning signs used on low-volume roads that are not discussed in Part 5, but are in this Manual, shall conform with the criteria contained in other Parts of this Manual.
-Warning signs that are not specified in this Manual shall conform to the criteria in Sections 2C.02 and 2C.03.
+Other warning signs used on low-volume roads that are not discussed in Part 5, but are in this Manual, shall comply with the provisions contained in other Parts of this Manual.
+Warning signs that are not provided in this Manual shall comply with the provisions in Sections 2C.02 and 2C.03.